chipitaps/fred-scraper/README.md

 - Collect data for market research and analysis
 - Monitor economic trends relevant to industry

-## Using FRED Scraper with the Apify API
+## Using with the Apify API

-For advanced users who want to automate this process, you can control the scraper programmatically with the Apify API.
+For advanced users who want to automate this process, you can control the tool programmatically with the Apify API.
 This allows you to schedule regular data collection and integrate with your existing business tools.

 - **Node.js**: Install the apify-client NPM package
 - **Python**: Use the apify-client PyPI package